Westminster College Student Conduct

 - that the Judicial Board may make a determination in the case if the student does not appear at the hearing and the Board finds such failure to be inexcusable.
 Additionally, failure to appear at the hearing will be action for which the Board could determine to be an additional violation of the Student Code of Conduct.

-- The Vice President shall give written notice at least two (2) calendar days in advance of a hearing to student witnesses stating the date, time, and the place of the hearing and stating that their presence is requested.
+- The Associate Dean shall give written notice at least two (2) calendar days in advance of ahearing to student witnesses stating the date, time, and the place of the hearing and stating that their presence is requested.

-- The Vice President shall send notices to all student and faculty members of the Judicial Board stating the date, time, and place of the scheduled hearing.
+- The Associate Dean shall send notices to all student and faculty members of the Judicial Board stating the date, time, and place of the scheduled hearing.

-- The Vice President shall present all relevant information to Judicial Board members at the Judicial Board hearing.
-S/he shall also participate in Judicial Board discussions concerning procedural issues and sanction determination.
+- The Associate Dean shall present all relevant information to Judicial Board members at the Judicial Board hearing.
+The Associate Dean shall also participate in Judicial Board discussions concerning procedural issues and sanction determination.
 However, only the Judicial Board shall determine whether or not a student has violated the Student Code of Conduct as charged.
-If the Judicial Board determines that it is more likely than not that the student(s) violated the Student Code of Conduct, the Judicial Board shall recommend to the Vice President sanctions to be imposed.
-The Vice President reserves the right to alter a recommended sanction(s) as s/he deems necessary.
+If the Judicial Board determines that it is more likely than not that the student(s) violated the Student Code of Conduct, the Judicial Board shall recommend to the Associate Dean sanctions to be imposed.
+The Associate Dean reserves the right to alter a recommended sanction(s) as they deem necessary.

-- The oral proceedings of the Judicial Board hearing (but not the deliberations of the Judicial Board) shall be taped and kept as confidential information by the Vice President in case of appeal.
+- The oral proceedings of the Judicial Board hearing (but not the deliberations of the Judicial Board) shall be taped and kept as confidential information by the Associate Dean in case of appeal.

-- In cases heard by the Judicial Board or the Vice President, the student charged with a violation of the Student Code of Conduct and person(s) who filed the report(s) of the alleged violation of the Student Code of Conduct, shall receive written notice of the disciplinary decision and subsequent sanction(s) within seven (7) calendar days of the hearing.
-The notice shall be written and sent by the Vice President.
+- In cases heard by the Judicial Board or the Associate Dean, the student charged with a violation of the Student Code of Conduct and person(s) who filed the report(s) of the alleged violation of the Student Code of Conduct, shall receive written notice of the disciplinary decision and subsequent sanction(s) within seven (7) calendar days of the hearing.
+The notice shall be written and sent by the Associate Dean.

-- The student has the right to appeal the decisions made by the Judicial Board or the Vice President within seven (7) calendar days after receiving written notification of the Board’s or Vice President’s determination;
+- The student has the right to appeal the decisions made by the Judicial Board or the Associate Dean within seven (7) calendar days after receiving written notification of the Board’s or Associate Dean determination.

 College Appeals Board

-- A student whose disciplinary case has been heard by the Vice President or the College Judicial Board may appeal the results of his/her case.
-The student appealing shall file a written notice of appeal with the Vice President.
-The notice shall include a statement indicating the basis of appeal and the appealing student’s signature.
-Appeals must be based upon at least one of the following: (1) student’s belief that violation of proper procedures occurred in the original hearing; (2) student’s claim that he/she did not violate the Student Code of Conduct; (3) student’s belief that the sanction(s) imposed is unjust.
+- A student whose disciplinary case has been heard by a College hearing officer or the College Judicial Board may appeal the results of their case.
+The student appealing shall file a written notice of appeal with the Associate Dean The notice shall include a statement indicating the basis of appeal and the appealing student’s signature.
+Appeals must be based upon at least one of the following: (1) student’s belief that violation of proper procedures occurred in the original hearing; (2) student’s claim that they did not violate the Student Code of Conduct; (3) student’s belief that the sanction(s) imposed is unjust.

-- The notice of appeal must be filed with the Vice President by the appealing student within seven (7) calendar days of the date of the written decision of the Judicial Board or Vice President for Student Affairs.
+- The notice of appeal must be filed with the Associate Dean by the appealing student within seven (7) calendar days of the date of the written decision of the Judicial Board or Associate Dean of Student Affairs.

 - The Chair of the College Appeals Board will try to convene the Board and conduct a hearing on the appeal not later than three weeks after the notice of appeal is filed.

 Note: The Appeals Board will meet only during the fall and spring semesters when classes are ordinarily in session and prior to final exams.
-Students may select to have the President of the College (or his/her designee) hear their appeal during extended holidays and summer school, or defer an appeal hearing until the following semester when classes are ordinarily in session.
+Students may select to have the Associate Dean (or their designee) hear their appeal during extended holidays and summer school, or defer an appeal hearing until the following semester when classes are ordinarily in session.

-- The Vice President shall notify the appealing student, in writing, a date, time, and place of the appeals hearing.
-A copy of the student’s appeal will be provided to the Chair of the College Appeals Board by the Vice President.
+- The Associate Dean shall notify the appealing student, in writing, a date, time, and place of the appeals hearing.
+A copy of the student’s appeal will be provided to the Chair of the College Appeals Board by the Associate Dean.

-- The oral proceedings of the Appeals Board hearing (but not the deliberations) shall be electronically recorded and kept as confidential information by the Vice President.
+- The oral proceedings of the Appeals Board hearing (but not the deliberations) shall be electronically recorded and kept as confidential information by the Associate Dean.

 - At the conclusion of the portion of the appeal meeting at which other persons attend, the Board shall deliberate in private to determine its course of action.
 The Appeals Board may:

-- affirm the original determination and sanction(s) which shall be effective as of the date specified by the Judicial Board or Vice President;
+- affirm the original determination and sanction(s) which shall be effective as of the date specified by the Judicial Board or Associate Dean;

-- affirm the original determination and reduce the sanction(s) which shall be effective as of the date specified by the Judicial Board or Vice President;
+- affirm the original determination and reduce the sanction(s) which shall be effective as of the date specified by the Judicial Board or Associate Dean;

 - reverse the determination and conclude that no violation of the Student Code of Conduct occurred; or

-- disallow the determination and order a new hearing by either the College Judicial Board or Vice President.
+- disallow the determination and order a new hearing by either the College Judicial Board or Associate Dean.

 - A decision shall be made by a simple majority vote of the voting members present at the hearing.
 The Chair will vote on the Board’s decisions only in order to break a tie.

-- If a member of these Boards has been involved in any way in a case to be heard by the Board or if he/she feels unable to render a fair decision, he/she must disqualify him/herself from the hearing.
+- If a member of these Boards has been involved in any way in a case to be heard by the Board or if they feel unable to render a fair decision, they must disqualify themselves from the hearing.
 If it is determined by the Chair that a member of the Board is unable to render a fair decision, the Chair may disqualify the Board member from the hearing.
-Moreover, a student(s) may request that a Board member be disqualified if he/she feels that the member is unable to render a fair decision.
-The Chair (or Vice President if the Board member is serving as Chair) reserves the right to approve or deny the student’s request.
+Moreover, a student(s) may request that a Board member be disqualified if they feel the member is unable to render a fair decision.
+The Chair (or Associate Dean if the Board member is serving as Chair) reserves the right to approve or deny the student’s request.

 - All information discussed in any judicial proceedings is considered confidential.